AcademySoftwareFoundation/OpenTimelineIO/docs/style-guide.md

 # Environment Variables

-No runtime behavior of OpenTimelineIO is modified by the settings of environment variables.
+No runtime behavior of the OpenTimelineIO C++ runtime is modified by the settings of environment variables.
+This is because the C++ libraries must run in environments without environment variables, or that are sandboxed for security.

+The Python based tools are configured through two variables: OTIO_PLUGIN_MANIFEST_PATH (describe effect here), and OTIO_DEFAULT_+MEDIA_LINKER (describe effect here).

+The tests invoked as part of setup.py can be bypased by creating a variable named OTIO_DISABLE_SHELLOUT_TESTS